Master Spaced Repetition for Studying

 How Long Should My First Review Interval Be for New Technical Material?

-After this initial phase, if you're using a digital spaced repetition system, the algorithms will intelligently manage the subsequent intervals for you.
-If you're utilizing a manual system like the Leitner box, a common strategy is to roughly double the interval each time you successfully recall the answer.
-Your review schedule might progress from: 1 day, then 2 days later, then 4, then 8, and so on.
-The core objective is always to prompt your memory just as the information is on the verge of fading.
+After this first check, digital systems will use algorithms to handle the timing for you.
+If you prefer a manual method like the Leitner box, a standard strategy is to double the time between reviews each time you get an answer right.
+Your schedule might look like this: a review after 1 day, then 2 days later, then 4 days, then 8, and so on.
+The goal is to test your memory right when the information starts to feel a bit difficult to recall.
+This specific timing is what forces the brain to strengthen the memory.

 Can I Use Spaced Repetition for Complex IT Concepts, Not Just Facts?